 - Mexican crema (sour cream or Greek yogurt also works well if you can’t find it)

-- Cotija cheese (or feta or queso fresco)
+- Cotija cheese (or feta cheese or queso fresco)

 - Chopped cilantro (leaves and stems)